 Data, analytics and artificial intelligence (AI) are fast becoming mission-critical elements across industries to ensure businesses continue to remain competitive.
-Most businesses have been investing heavily to pursue their analytics agenda.
+Most businesses have been investing heavily to pursue their analytics agenda, including partnerships with analytics outsourcing vendors.
 However, the success rates of these projects have been quite disturbing.
 While there are several reasons for failure, here are the top four mistakes companies make that you should be wary of while starting on any analytics initiative:

 The key to success in analytics is to think about the problem first.
 Just because a solution worked for your competitor doesn’t mean that you need to implement it as well.
 Focus on the challenges that your business stakeholders are facing and drill-down to identify insights gaps.
 Successful analytics programs are the ones that start with a clear problem definition and expected outcome and find ways to empower business users with insights that will make their lives easier.